AnwarBaniAmer/Chat-App/README.md

 - Lottie for animation

 Features:
--users are able to view a conversation between a set of users -user can send a message
+- users are able to view a conversation between a set of users
+- user can send a message
--users can delete a message
+- users can delete a message
--users can Undo deleting a message
+- users can Undo deleting a message
--users can show a list of conversation users with their last message -offline app
+- users can show a list of conversation users with their last message
+- offline app
--internet connection status
+- internet connection status

 <table>
   <tr>